Can I consume Plant Protein if I have IBS/ Lactose Intolerance?

 There are so many protein powders on the market shelves, that it can take a lot of time to read labels and figure out if they are low FODMAP friendly or not.
 To make it simpler, follow these steps to find a FODMAP-friendly protein powder.

-- No whey concentrate: Avoid those protein powders that contain whey protein concentrate since this type of whey protein is fairly high in FODMAPs.
-Also, hydrolyzed whey protein should be avoided when choosing protein powder products.
+Avoid those protein powders that contain whey protein concentrate since this type of whey protein is fairly high in FODMAPs.
+Also, the hydrolyzed whey protein should be avoided when choosing protein powder products.
 That is not to say that all whey protein should be avoided though since whey protein isolate is considered safe on the low FODMAP diet.
 This step should narrow your choices down quickly.

 - Carob powder (no more than 1 teaspoon)

-- Malted chocolate-flavored beverage base (no more than 1.5 heaped teaspoons)
+- Malted chocolate-flavoured beverage base (no more than 1.5 heaped teaspoons)

 - Ground cashews or pistachios